HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Out-of-Band (OOB) Exfiltration via Malicious DTDs

 One variant of SSRF also leads into OOB attacks when the firewall protection of the affected application is poor.
-OOB allows the attacker to perform connections to third-party sources (mainly attacker controlled servers) which allows the delivery of malicious content that can interact with the vulnerable server.
-In some cases where the direct LFI is not possible, the attacker may use this technique to exfiltrate data to some controlled server.
+OOB allows the attacker to perform connections to third-party sources (mainly attacker-controlled servers) which allows the delivery of malicious content that can interact with the vulnerable server.
+In some cases where direct LFI is not possible, the attacker may use this technique to exfiltrate data to a controlled server.

 When the application does not reflect XML entity content in its response, direct file inclusion fails.
 Instead, we leverage the XML parser's ability to fetch external resources and send sensitive data to an attacker-controlled endpoint.
 This works because many XML parsers allow external entity resolution by default, enabling them to retrieve additional DTDs or resources from remote servers.